 letter to Cal Rentals.
 Further details and sign up info at:

-program associates (graduate students) are eligible to purchase rental housing
+program associates (graduate students) are eligible to search rental housing

 listings from U.C.
 Berkeley's "Cal Rentals" in the Student Services

 category called "Other Eligible Student Customer."
 You will need to verify eligibility by sending Cal Rentals a copy

 of your MSRI invitation letter.
 Further details and sign up info

 Disclaimer and Caution: We suggest you use caution in using any online site, particularly if substantial advance payment is demanded.
 This information is provided as a matter of service only.
 Users of the online sites on this list communicate, contract and do business with individuals, companies or firms at their own risk.
 The Regents, Directors, and employees of U.C.
 Berkeley and MSRI shall not be liable for any resulting events.